-Cox Enterprises is a family-owned holding company with operations spanning cable TV, broadcasting, publishing, and auctions.
-Its flagship subsidiary, Cox Communications, is the #3 cable system operator (behind Comcast and Time Warner Cable) serving more than 6 million customers with TV, Internet, and digital phone services.
-Its Manheim unit is the largest wholesale vehicle auction company in the US, with about 145 locations.
-Cox's media operations, overseen by Cox Media Group, include Cox Newspapers (eight daily papers), Cox Television (about 15 local stations), and Cox Radio (about 80 stations).
-Cox also owns a majority stake in AutoTrader.com, an online used car listing service.
+Cox Enterprises is a private, family-owned holding company with more than $20 billion in annual sales and operations spanning cable TV, broadcasting, publishing, and automobile listing services.
+Its flagship subsidiary, Cox Communications, is the #3 cable system operator (behind Comcast and Charter Spectrum) serving more than six million customers with TV, Internet, and digital phone services.
+Cox's media operations, overseen by Cox Media Group, include broadcast television stations, radio stations, daily newspapers, and non-daily publications.
+Cox Automotive acts as a clearing house for buying and selling cars through listing platforms like Autotrader, Dealer.com and Manheim (auto auctions).

 Cox reorganized its media operations in 2009, forming Cox Media Group to oversee its broadcasting and publishing businesses.
 The company's direct marketing arm, Cox Target Media, now falls under the Cox Media Group's umbrella as well.
-Longtime newspaper chief Sandy Schwartz was named head of the new division.
 Cox Enterprises acquired the remaining shares in Cox Radio for about $70 million to make the business a wholly-owned subsidiary.
 It had previously controlled about 95% of the broadcasting unit.